Whether you’re an experienced rider, or have never had the thrill of being on a horse, the Greenhorn Ranch is a great place to saddle up.

 While you may love to relax and take in the scenery as you ride, it’s important to actively ride and act as your horse’s leader.
 As “the captain,” you’re in charge of where your horse goes and where he looks.
 A proper riding position will enable you to cue him effectively and let him know that you’re not just along for a ride.

-A wonderful place to have fun with family and friends-and make new friends too!
+Beautiful location!
+Excellent, friendly staff, limitless trail rides for all levels and plenty of fun activities for adults and kids. … A wonderful place to have fun with family and friends-and make new friends too!